LSHTMPathogenSeqLab/malaria-hub/ibd/README.md

 * `--remove_chr` - field to specify non nuclear chromosomes that need to be removed
 * `--regex_chr` - regex pattern to detect chromosome numbering
 * `--regex_groupid` - group id for regex with numbering
+* `--no_minimize_effect` - Add if you want to re-calculate fraction without minimizing size effect. (default FALSE).
+If included output files have nme at the end suffix.

 # Run scripts